postmanlabs/labs-docs/v6/postman/migrating_to_v7.0.md

 **Note:** The migration decision is restricted to the team Administrators.
 If you are a Postman team member and are not on Postman version 7.0, please contact your Administrator to migrate to version 7.0.

-This section explains the following scenarios:
+The next section explains the following scenarios:

 * [Team on Postman version 5/6](#team-on-postman-version-5/6)
 * [Team user on v7](#team-user-on-v7)